Debra Lee Baldwin in garden with KPBS reporter

-Debra’s interviews on KPBS radio news have been making the rounds on television and the Internet.
-Succulents are more popular than ever and—as Debra explains on-air—San Diego is taking the lead in championing their success.
+My interviews on KPBS radio news have been making the rounds on television and the Internet!
+Succulents are more popular than ever and---as I explain on-air---my home town of San Diego is taking the lead in championing their success!

 Enjoyed this article?
 Please share it!